vevinkirk/NebulaCyberShell/README.md

 # Step 1: Shell Start
 start the shell by running make in the directory with the shell.c program.
-This will build the shell executable for you
+This will build the shell executable for you.
+Then run the shell and you should get a output similiar to the one below.
 ![makeRun](Images/makeRun.png)

 # Command List